 There is a big chance that in the future users won’t even know they are using Bitcoin.
 For instance, most of us do not go into details of how the mailing servers work and just send emails automatically.
 And just like that, Bitcoin can help to enable instant online anonymous payments via exchanging it to local currencies.

-Bitcoin technology can be used in order to eliminate banks from the financial system, cut costs and make it fairer.
+Bitcoin tech can be used in order to shake the economic system and eliminate banks from the financial system, cut costs and make it fairer.
 Of course, this needs time, but we’ve got plenty of that.
 Once the technology is developed enough, average users won’t have any problems with managing it in their everyday lives.

 Bill Barhydt, Co-Founder and CEO of Boom Financial, sees another possible role for Bitcoin as collateral: